-- 2) The figures in the table show total attendance/meetings.
-In 2023, the Board held a total of 11 ordinary meetings and 7 extraordinary meetings, 7 resolutions were taken by per capsulam. - 3) The Board member is to be regarded as dependent in relation to major shareholders. - 4) The Board member is to be regarded as dependent in relation to the company and its Management. - 5) Board member elected at AGM 10 May, 2023. - 6) For remuneration to the CEO, refer to Note 9 and 28 in the Annual Report 2023.
+- The Board member is to be regarded as dependent in relation to major shareholders. - The Board member is to be regarded as dependent in relation to the company and its Management. - 5) Board member elected at AGM 10 May, 2023. - For remuneration to the CEO, refer to Note 9 and 28 in the Annual Report 2023.